harrly14/VideoWeightTool/Labelling workflow/USAGE_GUIDE.md

 ## Workflow

 ### 1. Video Selection
 The tool auto-discovers all videos (.mp4, .mov, .avi, .mkv) in your selected folder.
 It will skip any videos already in your output CSV.
+Therefore, it is recommended that you prepare a local folder with all the .mp4 video files you want to process.
+Avoid using network share folders as the latency can cause problems with OpenCV.

 ### 2. Valid Frame Range (First Step)
 Before labelling, select the valid frame range: